U.S. producer prices rise strongly, point to firming inflation

 Economists had forecast the PPI rising 0.3 percent last month and increasing 2.9 percent from a year ago.

-The dollar advanced against a basket of currencies on the data, while prices for U.S. Treasuries fell.
-U.S. stock index futures were trading slightly higher.
+The dollar firmed against a basket of currencies on the data, while prices for U.S. Treasuries fell.
+U.S. stock index futures were trading mostly higher.

-The broad rise in producer prices supports views that weak inflation readings experienced through the first half of the year have probably run their course.
-Some Fed officials had worried that the factors that had held down inflation early in the year could become more persistent.
+The broad rise in producer prices supports views that weak inflation readings experienced through the first half of the year probably were temporary.
+Some Fed officials worry that the factors that held down inflation early in the year could become more persistent.

-The Fed officials were due to gather for a two-day policy meeting.
+The Fed officials were due to gather for a two-day policy meeting starting later on Tuesday.
 The U.S. central bank is expected to raise interest rates on Wednesday, for a third time this year, with a robust labor market and strengthening economy expected to overshadow policymakers’ earlier concerns about tame inflation.

 The central bank tracks the personal consumption expenditures (PCE) price index excluding food and energy, which has undershot the Fed’s 2 percent target for nearly 5-1/2 years.

+There were also increases in the prices of light motor trucks, pharmaceutical preparations, beef, residential electricity and jet fuel.

 Wholesale food prices rose 0.3 percent in November after increasing 0.5 percent in October.
-Prices for services increased 0.2 percent last month after increasing 0.5 percent in October.
+Prices for services gained 0.2 percent last month after increasing 0.5 percent in October.

-Core goods increased 0.3 percent in November, rising by the same margin for a third consecutive month.
-Prices for passenger cars increased 0.5 percent last month, the largest increase since December 2016, after being unchanged in October.
+Core goods climbed 0.3 percent in November, rising by the same margin for a third consecutive month.
+Prices for passenger cars accelerated 0.5 percent last month, the largest increase since December 2016, after being unchanged in October.